How to Extend Your MEXT Scholarship

 • If you intend to conduct fieldwork or participate in an internship outside of Japan after extending your scholarship.

 • If you fail to obtain acceptance to the degree program at the next level that you plan to apply for.
+(You do not have to have acceptance before applying for the extension, though.
+Those applications will likely move forward simultaneously.

 If you are not in any of the situations above, you should be able to apply to extend your scholarship in order to move up to the next degree level.
 Read on for the instruction!